Caden Pierce

-Caden Pierce is an American college basketball player who is currently in the transfer portal.
+Caden Pierce is an American college basketball player for the Purdue Boilermakers of the Big Ten Conference.
 He last played for the Princeton Tigers and was named the 2024 Ivy League Player of the Year.

 Early life and high school career

 Pierce grew up in Glen Ellyn, Illinois and attended Glenbard West High School.
 He averaged 12.7 points, 5.3 rebounds, 3.9 assists, 3.2 steals, and 4.5 blocks per game as a senior as the Hilltoppers went 37–1 and won the Class 4A IHSA State Championship.
 Pierce committed to playing college basketball for Princeton over offers from Loyola (Maryland) and St. Thomas (Minnesota).
 He also played golf at Glenbard West and was an All-West Suburban Conference as a junior and senior.

 College career

 Pierce entered his freshman season at Princeton as the Tigers' starting small forward.
 He was named the Ivy League Rookie of the Year at the end of the season.
-Pierce led the Tigers with eight rebounds in the team's 59–55 upset win over 2-seed Arizona in the first round of the 2023 NCAA tournament and made two free throws at the end of the game.
+Pierce led the Tigers with eight rebounds in the team's 59–55 upset win over 2-seed Arizona in the first round of the 2023 NCAA tournament.
+He made two free throws at the end of the game.
 He scored nine points and grabbed 16 rebounds in Princeton's second round 78–63 win over Missouri.
 As a freshman, Pierce averaged 8.2 points, 7.3 rebounds, and 1.2 assists per game and won the Ivy League Rookie of the Year.
+He entered the transfer portal and chose Purdue University.
+He will be a redshirt senior in the 2026–2027 season.